LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

 etc.

-Each project tracked by notforking needs to define what to track, and what changes to apply.
+Each project tracked by not-forking needs to define what to track, and what changes to apply.
 This is done by providing a number of files in a directory;
 the minimum requirement is an upstream definition file; other files can also be present indicating what modifications to apply (if none are provided, the